nevolodia/PortfolioEdit/README.md

 The project includes various components that are specifically designed for the portfolio.
 They are located in the `src/components` directory and are prefixed with `Pe` (PortfolioEdit).

+### General recommendations

+1. Store fonts, images, and other assets in the `src/assets` directory.

 ## GitHub Actions CD/CI